 SPECIAL NOTES: For all programs and tracks, a grade of "C" or better is required for all Biology, required Forensic courses (not bolded), and other CMNST courses.
-Upon acceptance to Delaware State University, and declaring Forensic Biology as perspective major, students must obtain a grade point average (GPA) of at least a B (3.0) during their freshman year to advance into the forensic biology program.
-The Department will require that you sign a Social Conduct Contract pledging that you will make choices in accordance with your ambitions.
+Upon acceptance to Delaware State University, and declaring Forensic Biology as perspective major, students must obtain a grade point average (GPA) of at least an overall B (3.0) with no grades of "D" or "F" during their freshman year to advance into the Forensic Biology program and the student must maintain an overall gpa of 3.0 or better to conintue in the program.
+The Department will require that you sign a Social Conduct Contract pledging that you will make choices in accordance with your ambitions to be accepted officially into the Forensic Biology program, usually at the end of the first year.

 All Biology majors must complete an independent research project or forensic internship.
-Those who have completed a research project with a biology faculty member (e.g. BIOL-301 for credit, or via a paid stipend) prior to the beginning of their senior year can be exempted from the required Senior Capstone (BIOL 451) course.
-If the project was an internship at another institution, the student must present their data to their advisor in order to be exempted from the required Senior Capstone I course.
-If a student has not completed a research project, or his or her external internship is inadequate, then the student must register for BIOL-451or 452 to complete a Capstone research project; no exceptions can be made.
+Forensic internship opportunities are very selective and limited since they are usually in 'active' forensic labs or medical examiner's offices.
+This experience will meet the Capstone I requirement.
+For those not obtaining such an internship, they are expected to complete a research project.
+If the student completes a research project with a biology faculty member (e.g. BIOL-301 for credit, or via a paid stipend) prior to the beginning of their senior year they can be exempted from the required Senior Capstone I (BIOL 451) course.
+If the project was a research internship at another institution, the student must present their data to their advisor in order to be exempted from the required Senior

+Capstone I course.
+If a student has not completed a research project, or his or her external internship is inadequate, then the student must register for BIOL-451 or 452 to complete a Capstone research project; no exceptions can be made.

-TRANSFER CREDITS: Students who receive transfer credit for courses that are equivalent to BIOL 101 and BIOL102 will be considered to have met the BIOL 201 and 202 prerequisite for BIOL 215
+TRANSFER CREDITS: Students who receive transfer credit for courses that are equivalent to BIOL 101 and BIOL102 will be considered to have met the prerequisite for BIOL 215.